m5atib/tictactoe/README.md

 ```
 noMoreAtempts()
 ```
-should return true if there is no more fields to place a x or o
+should return true if there is no more fields to place a X or O

 ![Screenshot 2021-07-29 165803](https://user-images.githubusercontent.com/64478989/127505222-4b487c11-666e-412c-8423-dd24a1fc931d.jpg)